AlexandreGarito/AlexandreGarito/README.md

 # 👋 Hi there, I'm Alexandre

-I'm Alexandre, an aspiring data professional actively pursuing an entry-level data analyst position.
-I have a strong passion for technology, certified as a Microsoft Power BI Data Analyst, Azure Database Administrator Associate and GCP Professional Data Engineer, and proficient in Python and SQL.
-Coming out of a now closed entrepreneurial journey, I’m eager to start a new career in the field of data.
-I’m highly adaptable, curious, self-motivated, a quick learner, and ready to prove my worth.
-I'm currently available for work in Paris and its surroundings.
+After concluding a chapter as an independent entrepreneur, I am currently seeking to enter and leverage my skills into a data-centric role.
+Currently holding certifications as a Microsoft Power BI Data Analyst, Azure Database Administrator Associate, and GCP Professional Data Engineer, I’m also proficient in Python and SQL.
+Known for my adaptability, curiosity, and self-motivation, I excel in fast-paced environments and have an ability to resolve conflicts and build consensus.
+I am particularly interested in positions that allow me to make full use of my analytical and problem-solving abilities, as well as my English skills.
+Currently available for work in Paris and its surrounding areas.

 <br>